 Minnie Vans are a new private vehicle service at Walt Disney World, operated in the same manner as Uber or Lyft, except operated by Cast Members in cute vehicles reminiscent of Minnie Mouse.
 In this post, we’ll share our experiences using the Minnie Vans, whether we recommend them, and tips for making the most of Minnie Vans.
 (Last updated September 15, 2018.)

 I have to admit, when the Minnie Vans were first announced, and their initial price was released, I didn’t have much interest.
-At $20 per ride (UPDATE: the price has now increased to $25/ride as of February 2018), Minnie Vans cost approximately double the price of an average Lyft or Uber ride.
+At $20 per ride (UPDATE: the price has now increased to $25/ride), Minnie Vans cost approximately double the price of an average Lyft or Uber ride.
 After using the Minnie Vans on a recent trip to Walt Disney World, I have a more favorable opinion of the service, albeit one that has been tempered significantly by recent price increases…